Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-5-release-notes.md

   - When analyzing applications on commercial devices running Tizen 3.0, newly-released or after a firmware update, the following problems exist:
     - The Core Frequency information is not shown.
     - The screenshots on scene transitions feature will not work.
-  - When analyzing applications on the Tizen 4.0 emulator or reference device, the startup profiling information is not shown.
+  - When analyzing applications on the Tizen 4.0 Emulator or reference device, the startup profiling information is not shown.
   - The UI Hierarchy viewer feature and startup profiling are not performed simultaneously.
   - The Dynamic Analyzer cannot perform Web application profiling with a commercial Tizen device, due to the security policy.
   - The Dynamic Analyzer cannot show lifecycle information for Web applications.